-- 315 The tendencies due to linear, quasi-barotropic dynamics, i.e., tendencies due to intrinsic propagation and due to advection by the background flow (Figure 5a,d) exhibit a strong relation to the PV anomalies (cf. Figure 3).
+The tendencies due to linear, quasi-barotropic dynamics, i.e., tendencies due to intrinsic propagation and due to advection by the background flow (Fig. 5a,d), exhibit a strong relation to the PV anomalies (cf. Fig. 3).
 The pattern of the tendencies associated with intrinsic propagation can be explained by cyclonic and anticyclonic circulations associated with positive and negative PV anomalies, respectively, and the resulting PV advection associated with a background PV gradient that is largely directed from south to north.
-The pattern of the tendencies associated with the advection by the background flow can be ex- - 320 plained by the advection of existing PV anomalies by a largely zonal background flow.
-Importantly, both patterns resemble a wave packet that extends beyond the dominant anticyclonic anomaly of the regime pattern for EuBL, AR, and ScBL (exemplified for EuBL in Figure 5a), whereas for GL (Figure 5d) the anticyclonic anomaly dominates the regime pattern flanked by a
+The pattern of the tendencies associated with the advection by the background flow can be explained by the advection of exist-

 Figure 5.
-PV tendencies averaged over 1 - 3 days after onset smoothed by a 1-2-1 smoother for visual clarity.
-Left column: Advection by the background flow (shading) and intrinsic wave propagation (blue contours, same values as color bar, negative values dashed).
-Middle column: Quasi-barotropic dynamics, i.e., the sum of the tendencies in the left column.
-Note the different color bar.
-Right column: Convergence of the PV eddy flux.
-Upper row for EuBL, lower row for GL.
+PV tendencies averaged over 1-3 d after onset smoothed by a 1-2-1 smoother for visual clarity. (a, d) Advection by the background flow (shading) and intrinsic wave propagation (blue contours, same values as color bar, negative values dashed). (b, e) Quasi-barotropic dynamics, i.e., the sum of the tendencies in the left column.
+Note the different color bar. (c, f) Convergence of the PV eddy flux.
+Panels (a-c) for EuBL, panels (d-f) for GL.
 Black contours depict the respective regime PV pattern, every 0.2 PVU, negative values dashed, zero line omitted.

-zonally oriented cyclonic anomaly to the south.
-Our interpretation of these differences is that the structure of EuBL, AR, and ScBL can be considered to be consistent with that of a larger-scale, low-frequency wave packet, whereas the structure of GL is not, largely consistent with our analysis of wave activity flux anomalies above.
-A relation between Rossby wave packets and blocking has first been suggested by Yeh (1949) and has recently been found renewed interest (Wang and Kuang, 2019).
+ing PV anomalies by a largely zonal background flow.
+Importantly, both patterns resemble a wave packet that extends beyond the dominant anticyclonic anomaly of the regime pattern for EuBL, AR, and ScBL (exemplified for EuBL in Fig. 5a), whereas for GL (Fig. 5d) the anticyclonic anomaly dominates the regime pattern flanked by a zonally oriented cyclonic anomaly to the south.
+Our interpretation of these differences is that the structure of EuBL, AR, and ScBL can be considered to be consistent with that of a larger-scale, low-frequency wave packet, whereas the structure of GL is not, largely, consistent with our analysis of wave activity flux anomalies above.
+A relation between Rossby wave packets and blocking has first been suggested by Yeh (1949) and has recently found renewed interest (Wang and Kuang, 2019).

 The tendencies due to intrinsic propagation and those due to advection by the background flow are approx. 180° out of phase, i.e., there is a large degree of cancellation between these two tendencies.
-Their net impact, i.e., the sum of the two tendencies is thus much smaller (in absolute values) than their individual contributions (Figure 5b,e, note the different color bar).
-For all four regimes, positive (net) tendencies prevail in the cyclonic part of the regime pattern and negative (net) tendencies prevail in the anticyclonic part (illustrated for EuBL and GL in Figure 5b,e).
-For all regimes, linear quasi-barotropic dynamics thus amplify - on average - the respective regime pattern at this time (1-3 days after onset).
+Their net impact, i.e., the sum of the two tendencies is thus much smaller (in absolute values) than their individual contributions (Fig. 5b and e, note the different color bar).
+For all four regimes, positive (net) tendencies prevail in the cyclonic part of the regime pattern and negative (net) tendencies prevail in the anticyclonic part (illustrated for EuBL and GL in Fig. 5b and e).
+For all regimes, linear quasi-barotropic dynamics thus amplify - on average - the respective regime pattern at this time (1-3 d after onset).

-The tendencies due to eddy flux convergence exhibit a dipole of negative and positive values located poleward and equatorward of the negative regime anomaly, respectively (Figure 5c,f).
-A minor difference between regimes is that tendencies for 335 EuBL and AR are spatially more coherent than for GL and ScBL (cf. Figure 5c,f for illustration).
-The dipole pattern reduces locally the positive poleward PV gradient (not shown) and thereby decelerates the mid-latitude flow, a key signature of blocking anticyclones (e.g. Illari, 1984).
+The tendencies due to eddy flux convergence exhibit a dipole of negative and positive values located poleward and equatorward of the negative regime anomaly, respectively (Fig. 5c and f).
+A minor difference between regimes is that tendencies for EuBL and AR are spatially more coherent than for GL and ScBL (cf. Fig. 5c and f for illustration).
+The dipole pattern reduces locally the positive poleward PV gradient (not shown) and thereby decelerates the mid-latitude flow, a key signature of blocking anticyclones (e.g., Illari, 1984).
 In this sense, the nonlinear dynamics of all regimes are similar at this time.